Previous Chapter: Reflection on God, Satan, and the World

 Laboring only for the Lord: “Whatever you do, work heartily, as for the Lord and not for men,” (Colossians 3:23).
 Therefore, we should be solely focused on doing everything we do for the Lord, and we should seek spiritual blessings far before we seek worldly riches.
 As is, it is unwise to labor for what can be taken in one’s sleep (Matthew 6:20), and it is much better to labor towards that which cannot be lost.

-Doing away with internet/television obscenity: “The light of the body is the eye: therefore when thine eye is single (healthy), thy whole body is full of light; but when thine eye is evil, thy body also is full of darkness” (Luke 11:34).
-Once more, we are searching for what supports the narrative of freeing ourselves from carnal vices which quell our spiritual vitality.
-Such that, when we suppress our spirit, the desires of the flesh will grow, and, as we overcome the desires of the flesh, the vitality of our spirit will grow.
-All in all, this even includes avoiding things such as social media overuse and everything overly graphic.
-In following, search to keep the spiritual greater than the physical in every conceivable way.
+Doing away with internet/television obscenity: Once more, we are searching for what supports the narrative of freeing ourselves from carnal vices which quell our spiritual vitality.
+Such that, when we suppress His Spirit, the desires of the flesh will grow, and, as we overcome the desires of the flesh, the vitality of His Spirit within will grow.
+In following, search to keep the spiritual greater than the physical in every conceivable way, and receive Christ’s grace everywhere you cannot.
+Bear in mind though, it is not what enters but what leaves which makes us unclean (Matthew 15:11).

 Being confident as a child of God: One puts a lamp where it lights a room (Matthew 5:14-15).
 Do not let those who walk in darkness impede oneself, for light is greater than darkness.
 Inasmuch as, trust in the light knowing that it is simply not possible to put a light out with darkness.